denten-books/plain-text/0-intro.md

 The rapid uptake of "what you see is what you get" interfaces pioneered by Apple proved the effectiveness of metaphoric design.
 Through metaphor, users are able to extend models of action from one domain into another.
-Empirical studies indeed show the effectiveness of metaphor in computation [@blackwell_does_1999; @sallam_use_2009].
+Empirical studies have later shown the effectiveness of metaphor in computation [@blackwell_does_1999; @sallam_use_2009].
 Flusser would say that such figurative habituation makes experience more "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational